 On October 17, 1999, HBO aired a mockumentary special called Larry David: Curb Your Enthusiasm.
 They liked it so much that they picked it up as a 10-episode narrative series, which premiered on October 15, 2000 with a slightly truncated title.
-On and off for eight seasons (it’s been on hiatus since 2011), Larry David has played a very candid—if somewhat exaggerated—version of himself, with every episode revolving around him angering somebody.
-Here are some real facts about the improvised show, which will make its triumphant return to HBO tonight for a ninth season.
+On and off for 10 seasons (with an 11th season officially confirmed), Larry David has played a very candid—if somewhat exaggerated—version of himself, with every episode revolving around him angering somebody.
+Here are some real facts about the improvised show.

 Sure, there are some obvious similarities between TV Larry and real-life Larry, but David told Rolling Stone that it wouldn’t be smart for him to be TV Larry all the time.
 “The character really is me, but I just couldn't possibly behave like that,” he said.
 “If I had my druthers, that would be me all the time, but you can’t do that.
 We’re always doing things we don’t want to do, we never say what we really feel, and so this is an idealized version of how I want to be.
 As crazy as this person is, I could step into those shoes right now, but I would be arrested or I’d be hit or whatever.”